wbabik/Practical_computing/Class_6/Class_6.md

 Line 2: town where the case was diagnosed

-Line 3: data when the case was diagnosed
+Line 3: date when the case was diagnosed

 Line 4: comment - this line can be missing, can be present but empty, or can contain information about complications